NethermindEth/Forta-Agents/DYDX-Bots/Insolvent_Contract/README.md

     - `totalActiveBalanceCurrentEpoch`: The current epoch's total active balance.

 ## Test Data

-> Note: To test the following, follow the comments in `utils.ts`.
+> Note: Bot has to be tested with the Kovan testnet, otherwise it will fail with this test data.

-The bot behaviour can be verified with the following contracts on the Kovan ETH testnet:
+The bot behavior can be verified with the following contracts on the Kovan ETH testnet:

 [0x4aaAF7a1a829b2130AF2Ec7A4A4F5FEd27D8eD1F](https://kovan.etherscan.io/address/0x4aaAF7a1a829b2130AF2Ec7A4A4F5FEd27D8eD1F) - `TestImplemenation`.